 These Working Groups are working to identify priorities and develop activities aimed at addressing needs in their subject areas.

 Regional Consultations are undertaken annually for CBSS organizations and others involved in local and regional healthy aging initiatives to network, share information, and learn together.
 Consultations are an important mechanism for providing updates and gathering input and/or feedback on provincial programs and new initiatives and resources, and for learning about local programs, issues, and opportunities.
 They also help to build local and regional CBSS networks that are valuable for improving communication and coordination, and fostering collaboration.
 Information and feedback gleaned from the regional consultations across the province helps to identify emerging trends, issues, and opportunities, and to inform provincial Healthy Aging priorities and program development.
-Dates and locations of the 12 Regional Consultations planned for Spring of 2020 will be announced here at a later date, and in the twice-monthly Healthy Aging CORE newsletter.
+Virtual consultations will be taking place between October 2020 and March 2021, and updates on dates and regions covered will be included in the Healthy Aging CORE newsletter.
+For more information, contact Mike MacNeil at firstname.lastname@example.org

 Provincial Summit on Aging is a biennial gathering of CBSS staff and volunteers, healthy aging researchers, and representatives from government, health authorities, and other relevant agencies.
 The inaugural Summit on Aging took place in Surrey, BC in November, 2017, and the second Summit was held November, 2019 in Richmond.
-The Summit is a valuable opportunity to convene sector representatives to explore issues, learn from each other, identify opportunties for coordination and collaboration, and develop strategies and initiate plans for strengthening the sector.
+The Summit is a valuable opportunity to convene sector representatives to explore issues, learn from each other, identify opportunities for coordination and collaboration, and develop strategies and initiate plans for strengthening the sector.
+The next Provincial Summit on Aging will take place November 2021.

 For more information on CBSS Leadership Council, Municipal Caucus, Provincial Reference Group, Provincial Working Groups, Regional Consultations, and Summit, contact Barbara McMillan, Provincial Community Engagement Coordinator, Population Health: email@example.com